 The Eriskay Pony is the last remnant of Scotland’s native horse.
-There are fewer than 300 Eriskay Ponies in the world and the Rare Breed Survival Trust lists its status as critically endangered.
+There are fewer than 300 Eriskay Ponies in the world and the Rare Breed Survival Trust lists its status as "Priority" on their Watchlist.
 The breed is defined by the Studbook of Origin of Comann Each nan Eilean, the mother society for the pony.

 Definitions & Standards

 The purebred Eriskay Pony dates as a defined breed from 1972.
 All Eriskay Ponies must be traceable to the Foundation Stock, as listed within Volume One (1972-1985) of the Studbook of Origin for the Eriskay Pony, kept by Comann Each nan Eilean.